 she refused to let me go to junior prom with Matt Alvey, the leader of the French club who spoke the language beautifully, almost poetically, I had had enough of her.
 She must be stopped.
 And since my father never stood up for me, and my brothers barley acknowledged my existence, it was up to me to figure out a way to end this monstrosity so that like Whitman, I too could be wild, carefree and dive head first into the breeze.

 It was a Friday after school in June.
 While all the other girls in my class were at the hair salon getting ready for the dance, and Matt Alvey, who I was sure at the moment was retrieving Becky Silverman’s corsage from The Flower Pot on main street, I pretended to do homework at the kitchen table.
+But really, I was making a list, coming up with different ways to enact revenge on my mother.

 An entire page of my history notebook was dedicated to the things my mother loved.
 She loved church and all her stupid friends.
 She loved gardening, all the colorful flowers circling our house.
 She loved lighting candles, especially the vanilla-smelling ones.
 She loved styling her hair and bought expensive products she’d never let me use.